Financial-Times/origami/README.md

 ```javascript
 oComments.load();
 ```

+#### More about the constructor of Widget
+The configuration object which is passed to the contructor can/should have the following fields:

+###### Mandatory fields:
+ - elId: ID of the HTML element in which the widget should be loaded
+ - articleId: ID of the article, any string
+ - url: canonical URL of the page
+ - title: Title of the page

+###### Optional fields:
+ - stream_type: livecomments, livechat, liveblog
+ - initExtension: object which contains key-value pairs which will be added to the Livefyre init object.
+For more information visit http://docs.livefyre.com/developers/app-integrations/comments/#convConfigObject
+ - stringOverrides: key-value pairs which override default LF strings.
+For more information visit http://docs.livefyre.com/developers/reference/customization/string-customizations/
+ - authPageReload: if authentication needs a page reload.
+By default it's false.
+ - tags: Tags which will be added to the collection in Livefyre

 ## <div id="login"></div> Login integration
 Users need to have a valid FT session in order to post comments.
 The default behavior for a user without a valid session is to redirect to the FT's login page (https://registration.ft.com).
 However you may wish to integrate with your product's authentication process for a slicker UX in which case you can override the default behaviour.